Arudjreis/awesome-security-GRC/README.md

   * The name is pretty telling.
 PCI is often discussed in-depth, useful if you're responsible for your company's PCI-DSS program!

 * [*Risk, Governance and Cyber Compliance*](https://podcasts.google.com/feed/aHR0cHM6Ly9mZWVkcy5idXp6c3Byb3V0LmNvbS83MjMzOTkucnNz?sa=X&ved=0CAkQlvsGahcKEwjonfmhqKnxAhUAAAAAHQAAAAAQAg) - Hosted by Dr. Bill Souza
-  * The last episode dates back to late 2020 but the content is top-notch and his views on risk management are worth a listen
+  * The last episode dates back to late 2020 but the content is top-notch and his views on risk management are worth a listen.

 ## Security GRC Episodes